jeban-christo-2003/statistical-analysis/README.md

-This is a statistical analysis of normality test on wine quality dataset And also the hypothesis testing on sample dataset using numpy and stats module
+<h1>This is a statistical analysis of normality test on wine quality dataset</h1><br>
+And also the hypothesis testing on sample dataset using numpy and stats module<br>